 With LTE, data speed is enhanced compared to the previous generations, but the call was still on a 3G network.
 When there is a voice call, the phone fallback to 3G, and after the call completion, it again switches back to 4G-LTE.
 It makes a temporary disconnect with the Internet service.
 With VoLTE, there is no such interruption.

 Advantages of VoLTE-

-What a subscriber need to use VoLTE?
+What does a subscriber need to do for VoLTE?

 How to enable it on Android?

 What are the obstacles that a mobile operator must overcome to support VoLTE?

 It looks like it’s straightforward to support the new calling feature.
 But it is not so—first, an operator upgraded to 4G-LTE from the previous 3G.
 Upgradation includes purchasing spectrum and deploying radio and wired network components.
 Newer network components bring new protocols.
 For example, the diameter is the new protocol in 4G roaming, while in 3G, SS7 was the protocol.